jaswanth4237/First-ERC-20-Token-on-Ethereum/README.md

 Allowance < amount
 Owner does not have enough balance

-This is how exchanges, DeFi apps, and automated smart contracts manage user funds.
 This is how exchanges and DeFi apps move tokens on behalf of users.